MoonPoet/xaprb-src/content/blog/2014/on-focus.md

 Speaking personally, my patience and ability to continue working on things that are in progress, and my reluctance to admit distraction, is not something I was born with.
 Remaining serene and keeping an eye on the goal is a skill that I believe anyone can nurture and grow.

 For me, it's now part of my underlying worldview.
 I believe, and my experience has been, that whatever I focus on, whatever I give my attention to, will gradually become my reality.
-I believe that mindfulness --- the ability to observe choose my thoughts, and by proxy to direct my thoughts intentionally --- is the source of my ability to direct my life.
+I believe that mindfulness---the ability to observe choose my thoughts, and by proxy to direct my thoughts intentionally---is the source of my ability to direct my life.

 ![Cityscape][cityscape]